-Pomegranates are made up of more than 85% water, and have few fats and very few calories (35 kilocalories per 100 grams).
-They also have a high concentration of vitamins, especially C, A and E, minerals such as potassium, phosphorus, and calcium.
-"It is a good diuretic and favors the elimination of liquids" , explains Dr. Ana Bellón, specialist in dietetics and nutrition.
+Pomegranates are made up of more than 85% water and have few fats and very few calories (35 kilocalories per 100 grams).
+They also have a high concentration of vitamins, especially C, A, and E, minerals such as potassium, phosphorus, and calcium.
+"It is a good diuretic and favors the elimination of liquids", explains Dr. Ana Bellón, a specialist in dietetics and nutrition.

 Pomegranates are one of the best fruits providing powerful antioxidants, making it a natural source to combat signs of aging.
 They increase blood circulation which helps to prevent or reduce acne.
 Its high water content makes it an amazing moisturizer and it even prevents hyperpigmentation and the appearance of dark spots.
 Essentially, pomegranates are the fruit your skin dreams of!

 There’s a reason why Asian women look younger for longer.
 Yes, maybe it’s in their genes, but it’s also in their ritualistic tea drinking!

 The powerful compounds found in green tea are called catechins and work to improve the health of your skin in several ways.
 "It's very high in antioxidants, particularly one named EGCG, which is proven to reduce redness," says Jeffrey Morrison, M.D., nutrition consultant for Equinox Sports Clubs in New York City.